Raunaksplanet/Random-Codes/array question by ritesh(my friend)/readme.md

-thank you for reading all this see you later in other repo for now good bye, best of luch for your future dear
+thank you for reading all this see you later in other repo for now good bye, best of luck for your future dear